Sparebox/AsteroidsClone/README.md

 - Box2D physics engine

 ## How to run
-1. Go to releases and download the Windows executable zip file.
+1. Go to releases and download the Windows executable zip file
 2. Extract it
 3. Launch the game with the executable file